 PROPOSED AMENDMENT TO ADOPT NEW ARTICLE NINTH OF THE

 AMENDED ARTICLES OF INCORPORATION 26

-Proposed Amendment 26
+Proposed Amendment .
+26

 Effect of Adoption of Amendment 26

 Recommendation and Vote 26

-PROPOSED AMENDMENT TO SECTION 2.02 OF THE CODE OF
+PROPOSED AMENDMENTS TO SECTION 2.02 OF THE CODE OF

 REGULATIONS 26

 Proposed Amendments to Subparagraphs (A) and (B)

 (Proposal No. 4) 26

 Proposed Amendment to Subparagraph (C) (Proposal No. 5) 27

+Effect of Adontion of Amendment 27

 Effect of Adoption of Amendment 27

-Effect of Adoption of Amendment 27
+Recommendation and vote 21

 PROPOSED AMENDMENT TO SECTION 6.01 OF THE CODE OF

+PROPOSED AMENDMENT TO SECTION 0.01 OF THE CODE OF 20

-REGULATIONS 28
+REGULATIONS 20

-Proposed Amendment 28
+Proposed Amendment - 28

-Effect of Adoption of Amendment 28
+Effect of Adoption of Amendment .
+28

-Recommendation and Vote 28
+Recommendation and Vote .
+28

-PROTECTION AGAINST NON-NEGOTIATED TAKEOVERS 29
+PROTECTION AGAINST NON-NEGOTIATED TAKEOVERS .
+29

 ELECTION OF DIRECTORS 31

 Nominees for Election 31

-Recommendation and Vote 33
+Recommendation and Vote .
+33

-Miracle-Gro Directors 33
+Miracle-Gro Directors .
+33

-Beneficial Ownership of Common Shares 34
+Miracle-Gro Directors .
+34

 Executive Officers 37

+Derformance Granh 30

-Performance Graph 20
+Performance Graph 40

-Report of the Compensation Committee 40

-Report of the compensation committee 40
+Evacutive Componention 40

 Executive Compensation 43

-Certain Matters Pertaining to the Board of Directors 47
+Certain Matters Pertaining to the Board of Directors.
+47

+DECORPORATION OF THE CARTAN OTOOK OF THE COMPANY 4.0

-DESCRIPTION OF THE CAPITAL STOCK OF THE COMPANY 40
+DESCRIPTION OF THE CAPITAL STOCK OF THE COMPANY

-Common Characa 40

 Common Shares 49

 Class A Convertible Preferred Stock 49

-THE MADDANTS E0

-THE WARRANTS 56

-DESCRIPTION OF CAPITAL STOCK OF THE MIRACLE-GRO COMPANIES .
+THE WARRANTS .
 50

-DESCRIPTION OF CAPITAL STOCK OF THE MINAGEL-GRO COMPANIES .
-50
+DESCRIPTION OF CAPITAL STOCK OF THE MIRACLE-GRO COMPANIES 50

-COMPARISON OF SHAREHOLDER RIGHTS 51
+COMPARISON OF SHAREHOLDER RIGHTS

 Mergers and Consolidations 51

 Other Corporate Transactions 51

-Protections against Non-Negotiated Takeovers 21
+Protections against Non-Negotiated Takeovers 52

-Createl Mostings 52

 Special Meetings 52

-Class Voting 52
+Class Voting

-Removal of Directors and Filling of Vacancies 52
+Removal of Directors and Filling of Vacancies .
+J2

+Amandment to the Auticles .
+52

 Amendment to the Articles 52

 Appraisal Rights 52

-Amendment to the Articles 53
+Dividends 53

 Repurchases 53

-Repurchases 53

-· · · · · · · · · · · · · · · · · · ·
+Director and Officer Liability and Indemnification 53